Pornography is a Mortal Sin.

 Illustrated pornography.

-also known as drawn, animated, cartoon …
+also known as drawn, animated, cartoon, hentai …

 Pornography which is mortally sinful also includes animated content, including those in comic & cartoon format, 3d animation, AI, video games, and hentai.